RobertRol/IntercomLightSensor/README.md

 1. The Atmel328P-PU microcontroller will be woken up from the SLEEP_MODE_PWR_DOWN state via a watchdog timer every 256ms.
 2. It will then take 5 subsequent analog readings of the voltage drop across the ambient LDR.
 The readings are filtered using an exponentially-weighted moving average in order to reduce noise and to allow for the internal analogRead circuit to adjust to the sensor impedance.
 3. The filtered value is compared to the last stored value.
 If there is a "significant" change, the HC-12 module is woken up from its sleep mode and a signal is sent to the receiver (repeated 2 times with a delay of 1000ms).
 Otherwise, the HC-12 stays in sleep mode.
-The HC-12 module is sent back to sleeping mode, after the signal was transmitted.
+The HC-12 module is sent back to sleeping mode (22µA idle current), after the signal was transmitted.

 The trasmission electronics is depicted in the left-hand-side part of the schematic given below.